Jewel ThiefTags: mechanical and think

 Task: Build a Functional Jewel Thief

 The jewel thief we built before *worked* but that was about it.
-More often than not it failed by not hitting the jewel, or even worse, knocking off the wrong jewel due to instability.
-And, in the Greenhill Qualifier, we lost several rounds by the margin of error that could've been fixed by hitting the jewel.
+More often than not, it failed or, even worse, knocking off the wrong jewel due to instability.
+And, in the Greenhill Qualifier, we lost several rounds because of a problem that could've been easily fixed.
 So, we had to redesign it.